AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

         * AWS Braket

     * - :doc:`File transfers <../../../../concepts/concepts>`
       - The file transfer feature in Covalent allows users to download and upload files between machines during workflow runtime.
-This feature facilitate file I/O between remote m
+Using this feature user can move files between machines, as well as AWS S3 buckets before or after an electron executes

 Full source
 ==============

-Before going into details, we first provide the entire workflow source code
+Before going into details, we first provide the entire workflow source code used in this example

 .. code:: python